MLBZ521/Windows.Admin/Software/README.md

 Description:  This script installs .msu update files that are saved to a network share.
 It checks the OS Version to see if it matches one that updates	are provided for, if so, it will install them if they are not already installed.

 * Borrowed and modified from:  http://randygray.com/powershell-install-multiple-windows-updates-msu/

+#### Managing the Java JRE ####

+Description:  These configuration files are for managing the Java Runtime Environment on client systems.
+I used these files and scripts to whitelist websites and Java applets.

 #### uninstall_Quicktime.ps1 ####